andre-st/dotfiles/README.md

 I use 2 backup disks in weekly rotation in case one disk becomes corrupted.
-I wrote "Backup ODD" and "Backup EVEN" on the hard drive enclosures, corresponding to the specific week of backup (`date +%V`).
+I wrote "Backup 1" (odd) and "Backup 2" (even) on the hard drive enclosures, corresponding to the specific week of backup (`date +%V`).
-Maybe I'll display "Odd/Even" in the i3 status bar next to the date.
+Accordingly, my i3 status bar displays "&#128260; Backup 1" or "&#128260; Backup 2" to remind me of the expected hard drive.
-I do not do this on defined days so worst case would be a loss of almost 2 weeks of recent data (backup at the beginning of the week, next backup at the end of the week).
+I do not start backups on defined days, so worst case would be a loss of almost 2 weeks of recent data (backup at the beginning of the week, next backup at the end of the week).
 By default, the current _rsync_ options update every hard disk to the correct state based on the data already on it.